davidkopp/green-software-landscape/README.md

 Possible fields are explained [here](https://github.com/cncf/landscape2/blob/main/docs/config/data.yml).

 Note: we use the field `project` not to specify the maturity in the sense of the CNCF, but if the Bundesverband recommends the tool/project.
 If so, add `project: "recommended"`.

+If the organization behind a project/tool we feature it as part of the category `Featured / Mitglied im Bundesverband Green Software`.
+Add it to this category and add the attribute `second_path` to be able to add it to other categories as well.